Paralegal Schools in Kentucky

-Eastern Kentucky University offers a Bachelor’s degree program, an Associate degree program, a post-Baccalaureate certificate and a Minor in Paralegal Science, all of which have been approved by the American Bar Association and incorporate a rigorous legal curriculum with hands-on internship opportunities.
+Eastern Kentucky University offers a bachelor’s degree program, an associate degree program, a post-Baccalaureate certificate and a Minor in Paralegal Science, all of which have been approved by the American Bar Association and incorporate a rigorous legal curriculum with hands-on internship opportunities.
 Courses are taught by qualified legal professionals giving students direct access to professional legal environments and insight.
 As a career-centered program, graduates from the EKU Paralegal Program are highly successful finding employment upon completion of the program with 70% of alumni reporting employment before graduation and 90% reporting that they have obtained jobs within three months of graduation.
 Additionally, financial aid and scholarship opportunities are available for qualified students.
 Eastern Kentucky University is a highly ranked and highly accredited university and the paralegal degree program is widely respected within the legal community and a great option for individuals interested in entering the legal profession.

 Morehead State University

-The Paralegal Studies B.A. degree program at Morehead State University is a practical route to gaining the skills necessary to prepare legal torts and documents, engage in legal correspondence, and conduct legal research, briefs, pleadings and contracts.
+The Paralegal Studies Bachelor of Art (BA) degree program at Morehead State University is a practical route to gaining the skills necessary to prepare legal torts and documents, engage in legal correspondence, and conduct legal research, briefs, pleadings, and contracts.
 MSU’s emphasis on career training gives students the technical skills to excel in entry-level legal positions.
 All courses are taught by Licensed Practicing Attorneys who are experienced in supervising paralegals and legal assistants and are currently practicing within their fields.
 Students are given numerous opportunities to apply classroom skills and engage with the local community through staffing pro se divorce clinics, wills clinics, prescription drug program enrollment for seniors, and working with high school students to coordinate mock trial programs.
 Graduates of MSU’s Paralegal Studies program are highly employable with a 90% placement rate for 2010 graduates.
 This program has been formally approved by the ABA and is an excellent program for individuals wishing to enter the paralegal profession or who are interested in pursuing other legal careers.

 University of Louisville

-The A.A. in Paralegal Studies at the University of Louisville combines the university-wide general education requirements with about 30 paralegal-specific credit hours.
+The Associate of Art (AA) in Paralegal Studies at the University of Louisville combines the university-wide general education requirements with about 30 paralegal-specific credit hours.
 Beyond basic introductory courses in legal procedures and skills, students are permitted to specialize their degrees through a selection of elective courses spanning a variety of substantive legal areas.
 Additionally, the program culminates in a mandatory paralegal internship in an outside law firm or corporate environment.
 This internship piece is an important aspect of the curriculum that gives students the opportunity to hone their practical skills and expand their knowledge of professional environments and legal procedures.
 The resources of this nationally recognized metropolitan research university are valuable tools for prospective paralegal and legal assistants.
 This program has been formally approved by the American Bar Association.

-American Bar Association Approved Paralegal Programs in Kentucky
+American Bar Association Approved Paralegal Programs in Kentucky (Not-for-Profit)

-Eastern Kentucky University (Richmond)
+- Eastern Kentucky University (Richmond)

-Morehead State University (Morehead)
+- Morehead State University (Morehead)

-University of Louisville (Louisville)
+- University of Louisville (Louisville)

-Western Kentucky University (Bowling Green)
+- Western Kentucky University (Bowling Green)

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/